Hell's Kitchen, Manhattan: Health

-The nearest major hospitals are Mount Sinai West in Hell's Kitchen, Bellevue Hospital Center and NYU Langone Medical Center in Kips Bay, and NewYork–Presbyterian Hospital in the Upper East Side.
+The nearest major hospitals are Mount Sinai West in Hell's Kitchen, Bellevue Hospital Center and NYU Langone Medical Center in Kips Bay, and NewYork–Presbyterian Hospital on the Upper East Side.

 Post offices and ZIP Codes

 Hell's Kitchen is located within three primary ZIP Codes.
 From north to south they are 10018 between 34th and 41st Streets, 10036 between 41st and 48th Streets, and 10019 between 48th and 59th Streets.
 The United States Postal Service operates three post offices in Hell's Kitchen: